keith-harrison/FINDER/README.md

-Install Docker for your OS, Windows machine will also additionally need WSL git clone this directory cd to Finder in terminal and do docker-compose up
+Install Docker for your OS, Windows machine will also additionally need WSL git clone this directory cd to Finder in terminal and do docker-compose up website can then be accessed at localhost:80 and following instructions there files will be saved in files located in ~/FINDER/program folder.

 ### Google Cloud Setup
 Requires Filezilla and Putty and a google cloud account (trials are available) does not require anything else.